betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

     - MoveSequenceNumber
     - StepCount
 - Location
-    - TargetLocation in the Land.
+    - TargetLocation in the Environment.
     - PotentialMicrosite
     -
 - Array